Institute for Research in International Assistance (IRIA)

 Available podcasts:

-• „Sudden infant death syndrome“, author Prof. Dr. med.
+• „Sudden infant death syndrome“, Prof. Dr. med.
 Thomas Erler, Ernst von Bergmann Clinic in Potsdam

-• „Therapeutic hypothermia of newborns“, author Dr. David Szekessy, West Brandenburg Clinic in Potsdam
+• „Therapeutic hypothermia of newborns“, Dr. David Szekessy, West Brandenburg Clinic in Potsdam

-• „Clinical picture and peculiarities of care in case of traumatic brain injury and subarachnoid haemorrhage”, author Kordula Lipinski, a professional nurse in the anaesthesia and intensive care unit, Arnsberg Clinic in Menden
+• „Clinical picture and peculiarities of care in case of traumatic brain injury and subarachnoid hemorrhage”, Kordula Lipinski, a professional nurse in the anesthesia and intensive care unit, Arnsberg Clinic in Menden

 • „Mental health under attack - How to re-gain a sense of self-direction“, authors Prof. Dr. Saskia Eschenbach & Prof. Dr. Marisa Przyrembel, Akkon University of Applied Human Sciences

-• "Heat-related health disorders", R. Jendyk and P. Maisel, publisher - DEGAM - German Society of General and Family Medicine
+• „Heat-related health disorders”, R. Jendyk & P. Maisel, publisher - DEGAM - German Society of General and Family Medicine

 • "Physiotherapy for acute non-specific back pain" (in two parts), Philipp Hilbig, physiotherapist, head of the neurological department at the Heidelberg Therapeutic Centre, co-founder of the Rhein-Neckar Parkinson's Network, member of the Networks and Healthcare working group of the German Parkinson's Society (DPG)